What does a Food and Beverage Manager do?

 - Supervise and manage all food and beverage staff, including hiring, training, scheduling, and performance evaluations.

-- Develop and implement food and beverage policies and procedures to ensure high standards of service and quality.
+- Develop and implement food and beverage policies and procedures to ensure efficient operations.

 Qualifications